Czirion/comparative-genomics-workshop/_extras/guide.md

 ## Technical tips and tricks

-The parent directory of everything that we will be using during the lesson is `/home/dcuser/dc_workshop`❓.
-At the beginning of the workshop make sure it looks like this:
+The parent directory of everything that we will be using during the lesson is `/home/user/pan_workshop`❓.

-FIXME: `tree` command of the `dc_workshop`❓ folder. 💢

-* Commands with ">>" : Whenever there is a command that appends contents to a file it is possible that if the learners make a typo and then run the correct command, the resulting file will have erroneous content.
-So when a command like that appears ask the learners to erase the file if they made a mistake, before they repeat te command.

-## Slides
-Here you can find a set of [slides](https://docs.google.com/presentation/d/1MYsxgJ8rOu4cmGQw4S9EXcRtvd8CNNlEtgzbeuBiJgE/edit#slide=id.p) with the figures of the lesson.
-## Installation

-This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-See the [Setup page](https://czirion.github.io/comparative-genomics-workshop/setup.html) for complete setup instructions.
-If you are teaching these lessons, and would like an AWS instance to practice on, please contact [team@carpentries.org](mailto: team@carpentries.org).

 ## Common problems